Packaging ESP-IDF Components

 Create README.md

-A README file will help users understand your component better.
-It typically includes a brief introduction, installation steps, and a simple getting-started tutorial.
+A README helps users understand your component.
+It usually includes a brief intro, installation steps, and a basic usage example.

 # Test Component